ministryofjustice/offenders-api/README.md

 Select one of the sample applications and click "Get access token."
 The returned JSON contains the access token.

 Once the access token has been obtained you can make requests to the `/api/prisoners` and `/api/prisoners/<ID>` endpoints passing the access token in the header or as a request param.

-And accept header containing the API version can also be optionally passed, currently this defaults to "1."
+An accept header containing the API version can be passed, currently this defaults to version 1 if not passed.